-Some commentators say Trump has weak debate skills and poor oratory skills (Example in Quora).
+Some commentators say Trump has weak debate skills (Example in Quora).

 Yet not only he won the election, but he also scored major presidential debate wins against Clinton.

 I believe that many people underestimate Trump debate skills simply because they don’t fit the mainstream idea of “great oratory”, which include large vocabulary, solid content and good structure.

 And yes, Donald Trump deployed simpler vocabulary, not very deep content and a bit of an erratic structure.
 And to hell that, he used much deadlier techniques.